Adopting Sidecar Containers

 • One way would be on start of a native sidecar container detect the node version and exit immediately if the version does not support the sidecar feature.

-• Consider runtime feature detection design:
+• Consider a runtime feature detection design:

 • Define an empty dir so containers can communicate with each other